linkerd/linkerd2/stable-2.4.0.md

   * Added Controller Component Labels to the webhook config resources (thanks,
     @Pothulapati!)
   * Moved the tap service into its own pod
+  * **New** Control plane installations now generate a self-signed certificate and private key pair for each webhook, to prepare for future work to make the proxy injector and service profile validator HA
   * Added a debug container annotation, allowing the `--enable-debug-sidecar` flag to work when auto-injecting Linkerd proxies
   * Added multiple replicas for the `proxy-injector` and `sp-validator` controllers when run in high availability mode (thanks to @Pothulapati!)
-  * Default to least-privilege security context values for the proxy container so that auto-inject does not fail on restricted PSPs (thanks @codeman9!)
   * Defined least privilege default security context values for the proxy container so that auto-injection does not fail on (thanks @codeman9!)
   * Default the webhook failure policy to `Fail` in order to account for